The Suicide Squad (film): Plot

-Flag and Ratcatcher 2 enter the Project Starfish laboratory with the Thinker and find Starro the Conqueror, a giant starfish-like alien that creates smaller versions of itself to kill people and control their bodies.
-The Thinker explains that Starro was brought to Earth by the U.S. government, which has secretly funded the experiments for decades using Corto Maltese citizens as test subjects.
-An enraged Flag decides to leak a hard drive containing evidence of this, but is killed by Peacemaker, who is under orders from Waller to cover up the U.S.'s involvement.
+Flag and Ratcatcher 2 enter the Thinker's laboratory and find Starro the Conqueror, a giant starfish-like alien that creates smaller versions of itself to kill people and control their bodies.
+The Thinker explains that Starro was brought to Earth by American astronauts, that the U.S. government has secretly funded experiments on it for decades using Corto Maltesean citizens and political enemies of the prior dictatorship as test subjects, that said regime used Project Starfish to strengthen its rule, and that Waller sent them to cover up American ties to the project.
+An enraged Flag decides to leak a hard drive containing evidence of this, but is killed by Peacemaker, who is under orders from Waller to ensure the coverup.
 Meanwhile, a skirmish between the rest of the team and the military leads to Polka-Dot Man accidentally setting off the explosives prematurely.
 As Jötunheim crumbles, the drive falls into Ratcatcher 2's possession.
-Peacemaker attempts to execute her for knowing the truth about Starro, but Bloodsport shoots him and takes the drive.
+Peacemaker attempts to kill her before she can escape with it, but Bloodsport shoots him and takes it.

-Starro escapes the destroyed Jötunheim, brutally kills the Thinker and much of the military, and begins taking control of the island's population.
-Waller tells the squad that their mission is complete and orders them to leave, but Bloodsport decides to lead the team in fighting Starro; Waller attempts to execute them for this, but her subordinates knock her out.
-After Starro kills Polka-Dot Man, Harley pierces a hole in its eye, allowing Ratcatcher 2 to summon the city's rats to chew Starro to death from the inside.
-With the military diverted, Soria takes control of the government and pledges democratic elections.
-Bloodsport forces Waller to release him and the surviving squad members and still drop Tyla's trial in exchange for keeping the contents of the drive confidential, and they are airlifted out of Corto Maltese.
+Starro escapes the destroyed Jötunheim, kills the Thinker and much of the military, and begins taking control of the island's population.
+Waller tells the squad that their mission is complete and orders them to leave, but Bloodsport leads the team in fighting Starro.
+Waller, wanting to keep the squad's secrecy from the public, attempts to execute them for this, but her subordinates knock her out.
+Polka-Dot Man weakens Starro, but is killed.
+Harley pierces a hole in Starro's eye, allowing Ratcatcher 2 to summon the city's rats to chew it to death from the inside.
+With the military diverted, Soria takes control of the government, promising democratic elections.
+Bloodsport blackmails Waller into releasing him and the surviving squad members and dropping Tyla's charges in exchange for keeping the contents of the drive confidential.
+Waller reluctantly agrees and the remaining squad members are airlifted out of Corto Maltese; Harley proposes she and Bloodsport become friends with each other, in honor of their fallen common friend Flag.

-In a mid-credits scene, it is revealed that Weasel, one of the first team's members who was believed to be dead while drowning at the shore, is still alive, having survived drowning.
-In a post-credits scene, Waller punishes her subordinates by assigning them to a new mission with Peacemaker, who is recovering in a hospital.
+In a mid-credits scene, it is revealed that Weasel, a member of the first team, has survived and runs off into the jungle.
+In a post-credits scene, Waller punishes two of her subordinates, Emilia Harcourt and John Economos, by assigning them to a new mission with Peacemaker, who is still alive and recovering in a hospital.